angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 4. Add `"analyze:sme": "ng build --source-map --output-hashing none --named-chunks && source-map-explorer dist/product-app/browser/*.js --html dist/product-app/sme/index.html && http-server -o -c-1 ./dist/product-app/sme/"`
 5. Try to run the `analyze:sme` command and explore the website in opened tab
 6. Another way is to upload `stats.json` file to official [Esbuild Bundle Analyzer](https://esbuild.github.io/analyze/) website and explore the bundle size there
+7. Try **new bundle analyzer by Kevin Kreuzer called HawkEye** by running `npx @angular-experts/hawkeye init`, we're using multi project workspace so we have to provide correct name of the application we've generated previously, once finished, explore the `package.json` file and run the newly added hawkeye npm script (see the exact script name in the file)

 ## TODO 10 - Workspace configuration & budgets